 Develop your analytical skills for solving management and business problems.
 At just 15 credit hours, you can easily add a finance minor to your current undergraduate plan.

-You may choose to major in finance OR combine your undergraduate degree with an MSM-Finance.
+You may choose to major in finance OR combine your undergraduate degree with an Master of Finance.

 Ready to apply?
 Learn about our admission requirements.